Cholesterol Guidelines for People with High Risk of Heart Attack

 If you are concerned about your cholesterol levels and your risk for heart disease, talk to your doctor.
 There are steps that you can take to reduce the risk.

 Statin drugs have proven to be effective in reducing cholesterol levels.
-These medicines may also reduce the incidence of heart attack, stroke, and death.
+These medications may also reduce the incidence of heart attack, stroke, and death.

 American Heart Association